 AKO Foundation support since 2016

 AKO Kunststiftelse is a Norwegian non-profit foundation whose objective is to advance the public’s access to Nordic visual arts from 1900 onwards.
-To achieve this objective AKO Kunststiftelse is building a collection of such art for public exhibition; it is intended that SKMU (see below) will have the right to use this collection free of charge and on a perpetual basis, and that the public exhibition of the collection will be in a new museum, the Kunstsilo Museum, in Kristiansand, southern Norway.
-The establishment of this new museum is being undertaken by SKMU in cooperation with the Kristiansand municipal authorities, the Norwegian government and other Norwegian institutions; it is expected to open in 2024.
+To achieve this objective AKO Kunststiftelse has built a collection of such art for public exhibition, which it will lend indefinitely to Kunstsilo (see Kunstsilo section), which will have the right to use it free of charge.
+The public exhibition of the collection is hosted in a new museum, the Kunstsilo Museum, located in Kristiansand, southern Norway; the establishment of this new museum has been undertaken in cooperation with the Kristiansand municipal authorities, the Norwegian government and other Norwegian institutions.
+The Kunstsilo Museum opened in 2024.

 AKO Foundation support since 2018